No operation (yet)

 Important decision

 Opting for genital surgery is an important decision, and one that has many consequences of mental, physical, social and sexual significance.
 Genital surgery also carries the risk of medical complications.
 If you are considering genital surgery, it may help your decision to think about the impact of your genitals on your gender identity.
 What do you think or hope that genital surgery will do for you?
 Is it a choice that will suit your life as it is at the moment?
 Will you be able to count on support from friends and family?
-Genital surgery can have a major impact on your life.
+Genital surgery will have a major impact on your life.
 It is therefore important to discuss such a choice with those around you.

 Official change of gender without genital surgery